 - Have you traveled out of the country recently?

 - Does anyone else live in your household?
 If yes, have they been vaccinated for measles?

 What you can do in the meantime

-If fever is making you or your child uncomfortable, medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others), can help bring the fever down.
-But, don't give aspirin to children because of the risk of Reye's syndrome — a rare but potentially fatal disease.
+If fever is making you or your child uncomfortable, medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) can help bring the fever down.

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Moss WJ, et al. Measles.
 The Lancet.
 2012;379:153.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed Feb.
 13, 2014.

 - Measles.
 World Health Organization. http://www.who.int/mediacentre/factsheets/fs286/en/.
 Accessed Feb.
 13, 2014.

 - Measles (rubeola).
 Centers for Disease Control and Prevention. http://www.cdc.gov/measles/.
 Accessed Feb.
 13, 2014.